ovcharski/k6-test/README.md

 In the future more api tests will be added.
 K6 documentation has a lot of usage examples [docs/k6/latest/examples/](https://grafana.com/docs/k6/latest/examples/)

 Playwright end-2-end testing framework of the same WordPress website is available at [ovcharski/playwright-e2e](https://github.com/ovcharski/playwright-e2e/),

+# How to Install K6

+To install K6, follow the instructions on the [K6 installation page](https://k6.io/docs/getting-started/installation/).

+# How to Run the Tests

+To run the tests, navigate to the project directory and use the following commands:

+k6 run k6/load-test.js
+k6 run k6/stress-test.js
+k6 run k6/spike-test.js
+k6 run k6/soak-test.js

+k6 run k6-api/load-test-api.js
+k6 run k6-api/stress-test-api.js
+k6 run k6-api/spike-test-api.js

 # Performance Tesing